 Promotes a Positive Mind

 When we look at a painting, we are able to appreciate the beauty of art, and it helps us relax our minds.
+“Creating art can take your mind off of whatever is stressing you, at least for a few minutes,” Elizabeth Scott, MS says.
 Art therapy gives the patient with chronic illness a sense of fulfillment, that he was able to do something wonderful despite a condition that causes limitations.

 With all the pain and negative thoughts that the patient endures, art is a way to see the world full of colors and possibilities.

 Art therapy gives hope and inspiration for patients with chronic illnesses.
 It gives them the will to get better and to continue what they do.
 They are able to appreciate their creativity which is good for their mental and emotional health.
 When we have a positive mind, the body is encouraged to act with more energy and enthusiasm thus promotes healing.